What to Expect in a Private Security Career as a Veteran

 This article by Nina Semczuk originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

-As someone who is on almost every veteran job listserv in my local area, I can tell you one of the most in-demand gigs are in the realm of security careers.
+As someone who is on almost every veteran job listserv in my local area, I can tell you one of the most in-demand gigs is in the realm of security careers.
 From sporting arena security to hospitals, security is a concern for almost every large facility.
-If you are looking into a security career, some of the top options according to Securitas, a national security provider, include:
+If you are looking into a security career, some of the top options -- according to Securitas, a national security provider -- include:

 In general, you’ll need to have a high school or GED diploma, be able to physically withstand the demands of a security career, and meet the licensing requirements if the job involves a weapon.
-Most job descriptions in this arena include a blurb that sounds like this, “Must be able to meet and continue to meet any applicable state, county and municipal licensing and permit requirements for Security Officers and armed security work and specific protective device and weapons qualifications,” pulled from a job description for an armed security officer.
+Most job descriptions in this arena include a blurb that sounds like this one for an armed security officer: “Must be able to meet and continue to meet any applicable state, county and municipal licensing and permit requirements for security officers and armed security work and specific protective device and weapons qualifications.”

 U.S. Air Force Staff Sgt.
 Alexandre Rogan, 100th Security Forces Squadron Military Working Dog trainer, and MWD Brock inspect a vehicle in response to a simulated security incident during an exercise at RAF Mildenhall, England, June 20, 2018.
 (U.S. Air Force photo by Tech.
 Sgt.
 David Dobrydney)

-Those requirements depend on where you’re located and in many cases, the company will help you meet the permitting requirements.
-For example, one of the job notice emails I received a few months ago stated, “Active NYS Security Guard License is a plus, but we will train if a candidate is accepted/accepts the positions.”
-Not all states have these types of licensing requirements, but it’s worth doing a little research a security career is what you’re interested in.
+Those requirements depend on where you’re located, and in many cases, the company will help you meet the permitting requirements.
+For example, one of the job notice emails I received a few months ago stated, “Active NYS Security Guard License is a plus, but we will train if a candidate is accepted/accepts the position.”
+Not all states have these types of licensing requirements, but it’s worth doing a little research to see whether a security career interests you.

 Senior Airman Karrar Mahdi is a member of the 379th Expeditionary Security Forces Squadron’s spartan team, a coalition expeditionary mobile patrol that patrols the exterior of Al Udeid Air Base.
 (U.S. Air Force photo by Tech.
 Sgt.
 Arthur Mondale Wright)